The Hypermobile Red Herring

 No, doc, sorry, but depression didn’t split my SI joint in 2012, nor loosen all my fingers, ribs and toes and cause cranio-cervical instability and settling in me.
 Nor cause my friend’s severe lymphedema, deafness, CSF leaks, hiatal hernias, ganglion cysts, tendinitis, and chondromalacia patella.
 (Plus loose or weak teeth, severe myopia and astigmatism and so much more.)

 And the even more confusing part?
-From the annals of stuff I just can’t make up: sometimes, you will have BOTH kinds of people even in the same family!
+From the annals of stuff I just can’t make up: sometimes, you will have BOTH kinds of people (stiff and or bendy) even in the same family!
 No, really!
 Is it anyone wonder our doctors are confused?
 Heck, even patients are confused!

 Do check your impostor syndrome if this is you, especially if you have a larger platform due to minor celebrity.
 You may mislead a lot of people inadvertently, ahem.
 Because no, EDS as a whole is NOT rare, just rarely suspected and diagnosed, by everyone.
 Not just our doctors.